 Marketing automation solution

-An example of a broad Composable Commerce solution:
+An example of a comprehensive Composable Commerce solution:

 E-commerce functionalities (backend)